Catalyst Pedals: A New Way to Pedal & Power Your Bike

 To quote James,

-Most of the advantages attributed to clipless pedals are not really in the system itself; it is in the power given to it in the minds of riders told from day one that it is a vastly superior system and a must for all serious riders.
+Most of the advantages attributed to clipless pedals are not really in the system itself; it is in the power given to it in the minds of riders, who are told from day one that it is a vastly superior system and a must for all serious riders.

 A pedal that’s long enough to accommodate both the ball of the foot and the heel, such as the Catalyst Pedal, enables natural arch support, stabilizes the main foot arch, and changes the pedal stroke in a favorable way by allowing you to better incorporate your large hip extensor muscles.
 Please see our article entitled What is Natural Arch Support? for more in-depth info about this concept and how it applies to feet and footwear.